If you or a loved one has a problem gambling then help is at hand.

 The Nevada Gaming Commission and the Nevada Gaming Control Board govern Nevada’s gaming industry.

-The DE Problem Gambling site has tons of information to help with any queries or problems you might have.
-Currently, support meetings are being offered via Zoom.
+Delaware has set up a DE Problem Gambling site that has tons of information to help with any queries or problems you might have regarding problem gambling behavior.
+Currently, support meetings are being offered via Zoom, but in-preson meetings will hopefully resume as soon as a the pandemic allows.

 This phone is open 24 hours a day, 7 days a week to help, today or you can text them on 302-438-8888.
 A live chat option is also available via the website.